official-stockfish/Stockfish/docs/learn.md

 `validation_set_file_name` - path to the file with training data to be used for validation (loss computation and move accuracy)

+`sfen_read_size` - the number of sfens to always keep in the buffer.
+Default: 10000000 (10M)

+`thread_buffer_size` - the number of sfens to copy at once to each thread requesting more sfens for learning.
+Default: 10000

 `seed` - seed for the PRNG.
 Can be either a number or a string.
 If it's a string then its hash will be used.
 If not specified then the current time will be used.

 ## Legacy subcommands and parameters